Kurt Saxon: Politics

 Saxon claimed that during the 1960s he was a member of the American Nazi Party, the John Birch Society, and the Minutemen.
 He claimed he left the John Birch Society because they only cared about money, left the Minutemen because "all they did was run around in the desert", and left the Nazis because "all we did was drink too much".

 He lost part of his left hand after improperly handling a homemade bomb in 1969.

 In August 1970, he appeared before a Senate Investigations subcommittee holding hearings on bombings and terrorism.
 According to newspaper accounts, he suggested police and "concerned citizens" use bombs to wipe out "leftists," and recommended that student demonstrators be machine-gunned in the streets.
 He claimed he changed his name to Kurt Saxon facing the senate hearing in 1970.
 The name change was printed in a California newspaper in 1977.
 He said this was to avoid embarrassing his relatives.
-In 1980 he moved out of Eureka, California and to Harrison, Arkansas.
+In 1980 he moved out of Eureka, California to Harrison, Arkansas.
 At his home in Harrison, he made an active effort to confuse his neighbors, erecting signs reading "Saxon's Lair" and "Trespassers Welcome" with a skull and crossbones.

 Saxon claimed to have coined the term "survivalist" to refer to those making preparations for a future collapse of society or a major disaster.
+The claim is disputed.

 He got married in the 1980s.
 He said he had "dabbled" in the Church of Scientology, Buddhism, and the Church of Satan.
 He at one point joined the Church of Satan, made an amulet for Zeena LaVey's baptism, and dedicated a book to her son.

 In 1984, he said he had since realized far-right groups were "all garbage", and criticized the far-right.
 He was concerned over their claimed ties to survivalism, particularly with The Covenant, the Sword, and the Arm of the Lord, calling them "phonies".
 He described himself as anti-communist but was close friends with some communists.
 Saxon also advocated for all those with IQs measured less than 110 to be sterilized regardless of race, and said the "whole system is being swamped by aliens and people who should not have been born in the first place"; he said even forcible sterilization would not change this, and said the world was "too far gone".
 In 1982, he believed an apocalypse was imminent.
 He also believed in reincarnation and claimed that he was the reincarnation of a Roman legionnaire, Thomas Paine, a Union cavalry officer, a stormtrooper killed in World War II, and a space alien.

 In the early 1990s, Saxon had a shortwave radio program over WRNO, New Orleans, Louisiana.

 Saxon died August 16, 2021.
 He was buried in McDaniel Cemetery in Lowell, Arkansas.